alihassan18/libonomy-documentation/docs/Basics/anatomy-of-an-SDK-application.md

 ```
          Synopsis

-         This document describes the core parts of a Cosmos SDK application.
+         This document describes the core parts of a   Libonomy SDK application.
 Throughout
          the document, a placeholder application named app will be used.
 ```